table of contents

 When Residential Rehab Becomes Necessary

-Residential rehab is a secure, inpatient treatment model where patients reside on-site for the duration of their care to focus entirely on recovery.
+What often happens is that residential rehab becomes a secure, inpatient treatment model where patients reside on-site for the duration of their care to focus entirely on recovery.
 This is recommended when the patient presents with severe substance dependency, significant psychiatric comorbidities, or a history of failed community-based interventions.
 Residential care becomes necessary when outpatient interventions are insufficient to prevent a cycle of relapse and immediate danger to the patient’s physical or mental health.

 Case-Based Indicators for Residential Treatment